 When you search ‘Trello project management’ dozens of articles show up, but they all seem to say ‘Use boards’.
 We know, however, how Trello boards break up with projects at scale.
 What are your options when you deal with large projects, 100’s of tasks and many teams?
-What are the missing features when using Trello for large projects?
+What’s missing in Trello from the perspective of a professional project manager?
 How to supplement those features?

 Let’s begin with how the majority of Trello users manage small- or medium-scale projects in Trello.
 Many project managers stick more or less to one of the two patterns:

 The most popular and simple pattern Trello users follow is called Kanban board.
 All you need is to set up ‘To do’, ‘In progress’ and ‘Done’ containers on your Trello board.
 In fact, chances are Trello itself will create the To do/Doing/Done containers when you set up your first board.
 You prioritize tasks by sliding them up or down in the ‘To do’ and ‘In progress’ columns.
 That’s basically it!

 Example: you are an e-store owner and you’re seeing stagnation in your sales.
 You’ve kept that ‘Refresh the design of my store’ task in the ‘To do’ container for years.
 Perhaps the time has come to move that task to the top of the ‘To do’ list ;)

 Instead of one board, you could obviously have a few of them, each representing a single project or a single team.
 Say, you might have five Trello boards: one for each of your four projects and the fifth one for the marketing team that works on their ‘perpetual’ project ;)

 What’s are the downsides of using this approach for a large project?